tayrotayro/Food-Delivery-API/importantNotes.md

 - [] create update en route by driver
 - [] create update delivery time by driver
 - [] create add tips by user
+- [NT] pulls all active orders to driver active order view for him to accept

 # Cart - order system
 1. [x] when you create a new user create a cart assigned to that user